supermarsx/autogithubpullmerge/specs.md

 - compilation uses g++ on Linux and macOS, and MSVC on Windows
 - use the latest c++
 - ensure compilation uses good optimizations

+Contributor notes
+- Do not commit third‑party code under `libs/`.
+Use the vcpkg manifest to add or update dependencies.
+- If removing previously vendored code, purge it from git tracking with `git rm -r --cached libs` (then commit), and keep `libs/` in `.gitignore`.